Westport Property - Dundee

 In the second year of university, many students tend to opt for private accommodations.
 You can also ask your university for a list of recommended independent companies or landlords if you prefer not to live in university halls.
 This ensures you’ll be living in a property with a landlord who will take care of your needs.

-Reasons Non-Students Might Want to Live in Student Housing
+Why Non-Students Might Want to Live in Student Housing?

 There are several reasons why a non-student might consider living in student accommodation with a student: